-This Specification uses start-stop transmission with eight-bit characters.
+The present document uses start-stop transmission with eight-bit characters.
 Communication between the two multiplexing entities takes place using frames constructed as defined below.

 Each channel between TE and MS is called a Data Link Connection (DLC) and is established separately and sequentially.